bcgov/alcs/bin/migrate-oats-data/README.md

 `menu/post_launch_commands`

+Actions are contained within the migrate file, not all actions are available for each version of `migrate.py`. `import` and `clean` are shared for all

 ETLs created post launch are to be located in the post-launch folder of their directory i.e.

 `applications/post_launch` or `noi/post-launch`

+`migrate_2.py` now contains the 2nd batch of ETL done

+`migrate.py` contains the latest and final ETL migration which includes Planning Reviews and Inquiries.

+### Future ETL
+The rest of ETL / data fixes have been done with migrations, these can be found in `services/apps/alcs/src/providers/typeorm/migrations`.
+Going forward data fixes and other minor changes should be done with migrations.

+If a new major ETL is required it is advisable to create a new updated migrate.py file and perform the required updates.
+Ensure obfuscation keeps up with the new changes.
+Depending on the scope the ETL can be run on openshift or run on a secure machine locally then restore the database from there.

 ## Prod data obfuscation